Riquelme3m/Riquelme3m/README.md

   - CEFET-MG
   - *Years Attended*: 2018 - 2021

-## Projects Overview
-- [Project Name](link) - A brief description of the project and technologies used.

 ## Interests
 I am deeply interested in back end development, with a focus on building robust and scalable systems.
 Additionally, I am passionate about exploring the full stack, combining my back end expertise with front end technologies to create complete and dynamic web applications.